ovh/docs/pages/cloud/private-cloud/vsphere_interface_connexion/guide.en-us.md

 ## Requirements

-- a [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en/enterprise/products/hosted-private-cloud/) of which you are an administrative contact (to receive login credentials)
+- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en/enterprise/products/hosted-private-cloud/) to receive login credentials
-- a user account with access to vSphere (created in the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we))
+- A user account with access to vSphere (created in the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we))

 ## Instructions